There are many benefits to life insurance, namely protecting your family or business from financial loss in the event of your death.

-- You have student loan debt that may fall on a parent or other cosigner in the case of your accidental death.
+- You have student loan debt that may fall on a parent or other cosigner in the case of your unexpected death

-- You own a business or hold a share of one.
+You own a business or hold a share in one

-Now, there are clear advantages to owning to life insurance, but there are disadvantages, too.
+There are clear advantages to owning life insurance, but there are disadvantages, too.

-Take each side into account when making a decision so you’re choosing your policy for all the right reasons, and none of the negative.
+Take each side into account when making a decision so you’re choosing your policy for all the right reasons, and avoiding the negative ones.

 Clearly, there are lots of benefits of life insurance or it wouldn’t be such a critical purchase for most families.

-Here’s a quick snapshot list of the biggest advantages of life insurance:
+Here’s a quick snapshot of the biggest advantages of life insurance:

 And the list actually goes on.

-But, let’s take off the rose colored glasses for a second look at a few disadvantages.
+But, let’s take off the rose-colored glasses for a second to look at a few disadvantages.

 Here are the possible main disadvantages:

-Life insurance is not always cheap.
-In some instances, it’s very affordable, but mostly for those who are young and healthy.
+In some instances, life insurance is very affordable, but mostly for those who are young and healthy.

 If you’re older, unhealthy, or simply require a large amount of coverage, the monthly premiums for life insurance can be a bit of a steep expense.

-The main object of life insurance is always to create leverage, by paying a smaller amount now to get a larger amount later, but it’s not always your best bet.
+The main object of life insurance is always to create leverage—by paying a smaller amount now you get a larger amount later—but it’s not always your best bet.

 Did you know only a very small percentage of policies ever pay out?

-This is because most people buy term, and they never end up using the policy (meaning, they out lived it).
-While this is good, because you’re still alive, it might seem like the money went down the toilet.
+This is because most people buy term life, and they never end up using the policy (meaning, they outlived it).
+While this is good because you’re still alive, it might seem like the money went down the toilet.

 If you opt for a permanent policy, there can be great benefits, like building up cash value tax free.

-However, this often creates illiquidity, at least for a number of years, before this can be accessed.
+However, this often creates illiquidity, at least for a number of years, before the cash can be accessed.

 There are a few types of life insurance plans you should be aware of before making an official decision and looking for an insurer.